J&D's Down Home Enterprises: Mayonnaise Wrestling

-On October 28, 2008 J&D's Foods hosted The World's First Charity No Holds Barred Battle To The Death Mayonnaise Wrestling Match at Heavens night club in Seattle, Washington.
+On October 28, 2008, J&D's Foods hosted The World's First Charity No Holds Barred Battle To The Death Mayonnaise Wrestling Match at Heavens night club in Seattle, Washington.
 The event featured three bouts of wrestling in 200 gallons of mayonnaise inside a ring made of old mattresses and hay bales.
 The main event included a fight between combatants dressed in a 7' foam Bacon suit and a giant jar of Mayonnaise.
 The event promoted the launch of their new bacon-flavored mayonnaise, Baconnaise, and funds raised benefited the family of a deceased co-worker.
 J&D's hosted a complimentary BLT sandwich bar served $3 Mitch Morgan shots made with Maker's Mark bourbon.

 The Bacathlon

-On November 19, 2009 J&D's Foods hosted The Bacathlon at Heavens night club in Seattle, Washington.
+On November 19, 2009, J&D's Foods hosted The Bacathlon at Heavens night club in Seattle, Washington.
 Promoted as The World's First Bacon-Themed Multi-Sport Athletic and Endurance Event that featured an attempt to set the World Record for Bacon Eating.
 The Bacathlon featured local Seattle personalities competing against each other dressed in giant foam Bacon suits.
-The competitors included Ben Dragavon from the Seattle Sounders, Mark Rahner from ROTTEN Comics, Thee Ted Smith from KISW 99.9 FM, Josh Black a.k.a.
+The competitors included Ben Dragavon from Seattle Sounders FC, Mark Rahner from ROTTEN Comics, Thee Ted Smith from KISW 99.9 FM, Josh Black a.k.a.
 Ronald McFondle from Seattle Semi-Pro Wrestling, Justin Barnes from KFNK 104.9 FM, Sheeza Brickhouse from the Rat City Rollergirls, Erik "The Red" Denmark from Major League Eating and Jessica Williams the J&D's Foods Fall 2009 intern.
 J&D's once again served $3 Mitch Morgan shots made with Maker's Mark bourbon.